 - Within the city, a few of the more prominent include the rapidly emerging downtown loft district centered on Washington Avenue; Lafayette Square, with its gorgeous Victorian townhouses and mansions; Soulard, with its historic farmers' market and 19th century French-inspired architecture; the Hill, an historic Italian neighborhood that spawned baseball's Yogi Berra; the Central West End, with its eclectic combination of mansions, townhouses, restaurants and shops; and The Grove, a vibrant and diverse community located southeast of Forest Park.

-- St. Louis County, meanwhile, features some of the most beautiful suburbs to be found anywhere in the United States, and University City, home of Washington University and the Delmar Loop shopping and entertainment area Further out in the Missouri portion of the region, St. Charles County provides a more exurban and often small-town feel.
+- St. Louis County, meanwhile, features many beautiful suburbs, and University City, home of Washington University and the Delmar Loop shopping and entertainment area Further out in the Missouri portion of the region, St. Charles County provides a more exurban and often small-town feel.

 - The Illinois part of the region offers its own charms, from handsome, small-town communities like Edwardsville, home to Southern Illinois University Edwardsville, to larger communities like Belleville, Collinsville, and Alton, all within easy reach of the downtown St. Louis area.